-For every bit of paperwork doctors have to fill out and every line of red tape they need to jump over, someone somewhere was trying to make sure patients get the best care possible.
+For every bit of paperwork doctors have to fill out and every line of red tape they need to jump over, someone is trying to make sure patients get the best care possible.
 Some of it is deciding what the patients’ insurance can and can’t afford based on their coverage and premiums, but even private insurers want the best bang for their buck.